 As seen above, because you filed the non-provisional patent after the provisional patent expired, the provisional patent disappeared.
 You are left with just the non-provisional patent having a filing date of 2/15/2011 which is after the competitor’s 3/1/2010 date.
 You are now behind the competitor and the competitor is first in line to get the patent.

 The conclusion is that a provisional patent application’s protection is 1) temporary, and 2) only useful if you convert the provisional patent into a non-provisional patent before the provisional patent expires.
 If you let the provisional patent expire, any protection you may have had will expire with that provisional patent.
-Therefore, it is very important to convert a provisional patent into a non-provisional patent.
+Therefore, it is very important to timely convert a provisional patent into a non-provisional patent.

 Note that a provisional patent application cannot be renewed.
-If you do not convert it into a non-provisional patent before it expires, it will disappear forever!
+If you do not convert it into a non-provisional patent before it expires, it will disappear forever.
 It is possible to extend it 18 months with a PCT Patent Application, but it is costly to do so.
 If you absolutely cannot convert a provisional patent into a non-provisional patent or extend it with a PCT Patent Application before it expires, what you could do is re-file a new provisional patent application.
-However, doing so also has risks because your new provisional patent will give you a new filing date and your old provisional patent’s filing date will still continue to expire.
+However, doing so has risks because your new provisional patent will give you a new filing date and your old provisional patent’s filing date will still continue to expire.
 Read more about this concept in: Can I Renew a Provisional Patent Application?

 Finally, it is important to note that a provisional patent application is not yet a patent and you do not have the right to sue someone for making or selling your invention.
 Only when a non-provisional patent application is filed and approved by the US Patent Office do you have full patent rights, and the right to sue someone for making or selling your invention.
 While you only have a provisional patent application, you have simply reserved your place in line at the Patent Office and secured your filing date.
 That filing date can be used if and only if you convert to a non-provisional provisional patent application before the provisional patent application expires.
 If converted, the non-provisional patent application inherits the filing date of the provisional patent application.
 Finally, if the non-provisional patent application gets approved by the US Patent Office, then and only then do you have full patent rights and the right to stop others from making and selling your invention.